List of The Vampire Chronicles characters: Jessica "Jesse" Reeves

+Jesse is a modern-day descendant of the ancient vampire Maharet.
+In the 1998 novel The Queen of the Dammed, Jesse is an agent of the Talamasca, a secretive organization which investigates the supernatural.
+She is assigned to investigate the events of Interview with the Vampire and The Vampire Lestat, revealed in a book by the vampire Lestat, to confirm they are not fictional.
+Orphaned from birth when her mother died in a car crash, Jesse was placed with a foster family, watched over and financially supported by Maharet.
+As she grew up, Jesse began too see sprits and, upon reaching adulthood, formed a romantic connection with the vampire Mael.
+Her investigation into Lestat causes her to encounter the spirit of Claudia, leaving her sick for weeks and removed from the investigation.
+Jesse then attends Lestat's concert, where she realizes he, Mael and Maharet are vampires.
+At the concert, a vampire fatally injures Jesse, causing Maharet to save her life by turning her into a vampire.

-Jesse is a modern-day descendant of the ancient vampire Maharet, portrayed by Marguerite Moreau in the 2002 film Queen of the Damned.
+Jesse is portrayed by Marguerite Moreau in the 2002 film Queen of the Damned, in which the character is also Lestat's love interest.

 Bianca Solderini

 Introduced in The Vampire Armand (1998), Bianca is an Italian vampire born in Florence, Italy in the late 1470s.
 She has sharp grey eyes and wavy golden hair, which she often interweaves with pearls, and is often described as a woman painted by Botticelli.

 Bianca lives a happy mortal life with her brothers until they die and she is forced to depend financially on her evil kinsmen, who are bankers.
 They provide amply for her as long as she kills those who they instruct her to kill.
 She does this by opening her house to virtually all as an amicable and graceful hostess and secretly placing poison in the wine cups of those whom her kinsmen want dead.
 Bianca is a renowned Venetian courtesan when Marius comes to know her.
 Marius immediately falls in love with her and becomes obsessed with her, contemplating making her a vampire.
 A few years after the two meet, Armand arrives on the scene and also falls in love with Bianca.
 The three form an amiable sort of love triangle before the Children of Darkness, led by Santino, destroy Marius's palazzo, burn Marius, and take away Armand.
 After the burning, Marius, severely weakened, mentally calls Bianca to him.
 Marius makes Bianca a vampire so that she can bring him victims so that he can heal.

 The two stay together for nearly two hundred years, caring for Those Who Must Be Kept before Bianca leaves Marius in Dresden, when she overhears him telling Pandora that he would leave Bianca if it meant having Pandora with him once more.
 Marius also does not tell Bianca that rumors of Pandora in Dresden are the only reason they moved there.
 Armand later sees her in Paris in the early 19th century.